How to Calculate Your Coast FIRE Number

 • 6% — More conservative, accounts for fees and lower-growth periods

-• 5% — Very conservative, adds a safety margin
+• 5% — Very conservative, adds a safety margin (Recommended for 2026 assumptions)

 💡 The lower the rate you assume, the higher your Coast FIRE number—but also the more margin of safety you have.